 Where to Stay in Belfast

-Central Belfast Apartments: Citygate – If you’d like your own self-catering accommodation while visiting Belfast, then these apartments are an excellent option.
-They have a range of fully-furnished flats to choose from, a central location and there is also free on-site parking for guests to use.
+Central Belfast Apartments: Citygate – If you’re looking for a self-catering option while visiting Belfast, then these apartments are the perfect choice.
+Centrally located, they have a number of fully-furnished flats available along with free parking for guests.
 Click here to check availability

 Not quite what you’re looking for?
 Click here to browse more Belfast hotels!